"We are your patient safety advocates."

 Diplomates of the American Board Of Anesthesiology

 At Florida Anesthesia Associates, all our physicians are Board Certified by the American Board of Anesthesiology (Diplomates of the Board).
-New physicians just graduating from residency programs have to be Board Eligible and have a set period of time in which to become Board Certified.
+New physicians just graduating from Anesthesiology residency and fellowship programs have to be Board Eligible and have a set period of time in which to become Board Certified.
 This is a strict requirement in order to become a partner in our group.

 CME (Continuing Medical Education)

 In order to remain current in our Practice, all our physicians undertake 40 hours of continuing medical education every 2 years as part of their State of Florida licensure renewal.
 Anesthesiology and the practice of Medicine in general, involves lifelong learning.
 In order to be able to provide state of the art care to our patients, we believe that keeping up with the latest medical and anesthesiology literature is paramount.
 We regularly review the latest guidelines and standards of practice based on solid medical evidence in order to be able to provide the best care to our patients.
 In addition to these 40 hours of CME, our Anesthesiologists (Board Certified after 2000) complete 250 hours of CME as part of their MOCA (Maintenance of Certification in Anesthesiology) requirements.
-Furthermore, we are required to retake and pass the American Board of Anesthesiology written board examination every 10 years for as long as we practice.
-This will be replaced by annual participation in the MOCA Minute program from 2016.

 Anesthesia Quality Institute (AQI)